SzymonSlupik/NixieSync/README.md

 The whole project was done with Claude AI.
 Besides the above design requirements I did not do much else.
 In particular I have NOT seen / touched the code.
 We (Claude and I) went through a couple of iterations that included adding support for WPA2-Enterprise (PEAP / MSCHAPv2) and improving debouncing of the reset switch.
 The code is 100% written by Claude.

+The initial prompt (note that initially I was lazy and did not want to bother examining how the switches are connected, so planned to use neutral relays that have been later replaced by MOSFETs):
+>I have a fairly vintage clock based on nixie tubes.
+The clock loses time every time the power goes off.
+I'm thinking of adding a small microcontroller with WiFi (such as the Seeed Studio XIAO).
+>Upon power-up the XIAO would connect to WiFi, obtain current time via NTP, and adjust the clock.
+>Clock adjustments would be done via two relays:
+>- 1st relay on momentary close advances the hour by +1.
+>- 2nd relay on momentary close advances the minute by +1
+>
+>So the XIAO would need to generate a sequence of pulses for the 1st relay followed by a sequence of pulses for the 2nd relay.
+>Settings would be done via a captive portal page - XIAO first setting up its own WiFi AP, upon connecting the phone goes to the "captive portal" page to configure:
+>- WiFi network to use (network scan, selection, password)
+>- NTP server to use (with a good default proposed)
+>
+>There would also be a 3rd relay controlled by XIAO to reset the clock (by cutting power to the clock board).
+>Design a schematic for the module and Arduino project / code implementing the above functionality.
+If in doubt, ask me a question.

 About 1000 lines in total with the key blocks:
 - Setting up a WiFi AP with a captive portal page
 - Switching WiFi from AP to Client mode and associating with the infrastructure AP, including WPA2-Enterprise